 Category 1: Sub-Category 1:

-\checkmark
+∨

 Category 2: Sub-Category 2:

-\sim
+∨

 Category 3: Sub-Category 3:

-\checkmark
+~

-Category 4: Sub- Sub-Category 4: \checkmark
+Category 4: Sub-Category 4:

 Supported Employment Individual Services are designed to provide opportunities for individuals with disabilities to obtain competitive work in an integrated work setting, or employment in an integrated work setting in which individuals are working toward competitive work, consistent with strengths, resources, priorities, concerns, abilities, capabilities, interests and informed choice.
 The level of employment participation may be full-time or part-time.
 These services and supports should be designed to support successful employment outcomes consistent with the individual's goals.
 Any individual earning below minimum wage must receive career planning designed to transition that individual to at least minimum wage over a specified time period.
-Supported Employment has not traditionally occurred.
+Supported Employment services are also provided to individuals with ongoing support needs for whom competitive employment has not traditionally occurred.
 In addition to the need for an appropriate job match that meets the individual's skills and interests, individuals with the most significant disabilities may also need long term employment support to successfully maintain a job due to the ongoing nature of the individual's support needs, changes in life situations, or evolving and changing job responsibilities.
 Stabilization services are a component of Supported Employment Services and are ongoing services needed to support and maintain an individual in an integrated competitive employment site or customized home-based employment.